// printf("Hell0 W0rld / 전 세계 여러분 안녕하세요 / 你好,世界 / Merhaba Dünya / مرحبا بالعالم / Olá Mundo / こんにちは世界 / всем привет");

 Test Cluster using built software.
 Measure Flop rate and conduct research.

 Worked on circuit diagrams, soldering and coding.
-Assisted in the development of a data acquisition.
+Assisted in the development of a data acquisition and reverse engineering other cars.

 The goal is to create a chemical reaction capable of producing movement in a small vehicle and one to stop the movement.
 Member of the controls subteam.
 Currently designing the vehicle.